 Once you choose a design cut out both blossoms, the large and the small one.

-If you are using your own paper, cut the standard paper sheet (A4) into quarters (A6)
+Cut the standard paper sheet (A4) into quarters (A6)

 Place the large blossom very close to a corner of the pearlescent sheet.